kongying-tavern/docs/src/en/translations.md

 ## Starting a new Translation {#starting-a-new-translation}

 We welcome community efforts to provide more translations.
-See the [New Language Translation Tutorial](https://github.com/kongying-tavern/docs/blob/main/.github/trans-guide-new-language.md) for the setup process, and refer to [issue #242](https://github.com/kongying-tavern/docs/issues/242) for claiming files (reply in the issue with the language and files you want to translate to claim them).
+See the [New Language Translation Tutorial](https://github.com/kongying-tavern/docs/blob/main/.github/trans-guide-new-language.md) for the setup process, and claim files on the [Translation Claim Board](https://github.com/kongying-tavern/docs/issues?q=label%3Alunaria-claim) by commenting `/claim path/to/file`.
 If you are interested in contributing, please also check out the [Translation Guidelines](https://github.com/kongying-tavern/docs/blob/main/.github/translation-guide.md) to get started.